dixie-chick/PyBer_Analysis/README.md

 Finally, we can see from the DataFrame that drivers outweigh riders, creating the lowest average fare per ride, which might disincentivize drivers.
 PyBer might limit drivers in urban areas during certain times.

-PyBer can use this code to run montly, yearly, even daily analyses and can refactor the code to be used with number  of drivers, riders and/or fares.
+PyBer can use this code to run montly, yearly, even daily analyses and can refactor the code to be used with number  of drivers, riders and/or fares as they determine which markets to penetrate and focus.